 - 1x leverage is the same as the standard farming you can do anywhere else.
-Above 1x, you’ll be borrowing an asset, which will allow you to multiply your farming position, providing you higher yields as well as bonus ALPACA rewards.
+Above 1x, you’ll be borrowing an asset, which will allow you to multiply your farming position, providing you higher yields.

 - The asset other than the one you borrow will have leveraged long exposure so your equity value will increase when its price rises.
 This is the same as standard yield farming.